seihoukei/svelte-game-template/README.md

 ### Dialogs

 `Dialogs` manages stack of displayed dialogs.
 Dialogs can be registered with `Dialogs.register(name, component)` and component should use `<UIDialog>` or `<UIDialog modal>` as a wrapper to its DOM content.

+### svelteInterval

+`svelte-interval` is a wrapper for setInterval that cleans up after itself, using `onMount`/`onDestroy` internally.
+Returns an object that has `.delay` function that can delay next interval trigger by given time.